-Medicare doesn’t usually cover health care when traveling outside of the U.S., however there are some exceptions.
-In some cases, Medicare Part B (Medical Insurance) may pay for services you get on board a ship within the territorial waters adjoining the land areas of the U.S., however, Medicare will not pay for health care services you get when a ship is more than 6 hours away from a U.S. port.
+Medicare coverage doesn’t usually cover health care or health insurance when traveling outside of the U.S., however there are some exceptions.
+In some cases, Medicare Part B (Medicare Coverage) may pay for services you get on board a ship within the territorial waters adjoining the land areas of the U.S., however, Medicare will not pay for health care services you get when a ship is more than 6 hours away from a U.S. port.

-Medicare may pay for inpatient hospital, doctor, and ambulant services you get in a foreign country in these rare cases:
+Medicare Advantage plans may pay for inpatient hospital, doctor, and ambulant services you get in a foreign country in these rare cases:

 - You’re in the U.S. when a medical emergency occurs, and the foreign hospital is closer than the nearest U.S. hospital that can treat your medical condition.